sudhaarani/tweeter/README.md

 ## Getting Started

-1. [Fork](https://github.com/lighthouse-labs/tweeter) this repository which is the starter code for the project.
-2. Clone the repository onto your local device.
-3. Install dependencies using the `npm install` command.
+1. Install dependencies using the `npm install` command.
-4. Install SASS globally on your system using the `npm install -g sass` command.
+2. Install SASS globally on your system using the `npm install -g sass` command.
-5. Start the SASS using the `npm run sass-watch` command.
-6. Start the web server using the `npm run local` command.
+3. Start the web server using the `npm run local` command.
 The app will be served at <http://localhost:8080/>.
-7. Go to <http://localhost:8080/> in your browser.
+4. Go to <http://localhost:8080/> in your browser.

 ## Dependencies